iveyhuang/janos_paper_experiments/README.md

 Before executing the code, change `from janos_main import *` into `from janos import *`.

-To execute a `.py` file, first, make sure the code file and the data files are in the same folder.
-Then, in command line, type `python rewrite_08_20200430_s1.py` and press enter, here taking `rewrite_08_20200430_s1.py` as an example.
+To execute a `.py` file and replicate our experimental results, first, make sure the code file and the data files are in the same folder.
+Then, direct to the folder where the files are located in the command line, type `python rewrite_08_20200430_s1.py` and press enter, here taking `rewrite_08_20200430_s1.py` as an example.

 ## Data files
 `college_student_enroll-s1-1.csv` contains the 20,000 student records for training predictive models.